Skip to main content

 D

-Summer to fall (June-September).
-Bright yellow trumpet-shaped monoecious flowers.
-Requires bee pollination.
-Fruit 50-60 days from seed.
+Summer through fall (June–September).
+Bright yellow to golden trumpet-shaped monoecious flowers open continuously across the bloom window.
+Bee pollination is required for fruit set.
+Fruit runs 50–60 days from seed.

 Detailed Descriptions